- Article published at:

-Each month we feature a different flower.
+Each month we, at LOV Flowers, feature a different flower.
 We include fun facts, what to do and what not to do when caring for it and also its heritage and how it has come to be one of our most treasured and popular flowers.
 And what better way to start this series off other than with the perfect Peony.

 The Peony got its name from Paeon (also spelled Paean), who was a student of Asclepius, the Greek god of Medicine and healing.
 Asclepius become jealous of his pupil; Zeus saved Paeon from the wrath of Asclepius by turning him into the peony flower.

 Nowadays the peony has become one of the most popular and sought after flower on the flower market.
 It is the perfect wedding flower but also amazingly gorgeous simply on its own in a tall vase.
 Here are some fun facts and tips on our lovey peony.

 - Peonies comes in a variety of colours and shades.
 Some of them are: red, white, pink, blush, rose, coral, yellow, purple, lavender, orange and green.